 What Is A Scratch Golfer?

-It will generally take years of practice, dedication and effort to achieve a scratch handicap.
+It will generally take years of practice, dedication, and effort to achieve a scratch handicap.

-So, What Is a Good Golf Handicap?
+So, What Is the Average Golf Handicap?

-According to UK site Golf Monthly, Insurers Golf Care did an extensive survey into handicaps.
+According to the UK site Golf Monthly, Insurers Golf Care did an extensive survey into handicaps.
 While, as we have said before, many players do not register for an official handicap, it is still the best way to measure skills.

 Given that we can only work with what we can measure, it should be fair to say that the average golfer sits somewhere between 15 and 20.